worm-blossom/macromania/README.md

 # Arbitrary String Construction Project

 The *Arbitrary String Construction Project* (*ASCP*) is a typescript-embedded domain specific language for creating strings.
 You can think of it as a highly expressive but completely unopinioated templating language.
-It take inspiration from lisp-like macro expansion and [TeX](https://en.wikipedia.org/wiki/TeX), but the design ensures meaningful error reporting, principled interaction between stateful macros, and stati typing for the input expressions.
+It takes inspiration from lisp-like macro expansion and [TeX](https://en.wikipedia.org/wiki/TeX), but the design ensures meaningful error reporting, principled interaction between stateful macros, and static typing for the input expressions.

 ## Usage